Subscribe to our Newsletter

 francesca@marketumbrella.org

-Francesca JonesA passionate local food systems advocate, Francesca is excited to serve as Market Coordinator for the Crescent City Farmers Markets.
-Having recently graduated from Muhlenberg College in Pennsylvania with a B.A. in both Sustainability Studies and Psychology, she believes her degrees well encompass her two greatest passions - people and the environment!
-From her very first job working on a small New Jersey family farm to most recently researching and organizing food waste and redistribution efforts in Allentown, Pennsylvania, her work and studies have continuously informed the importance of local food systems as a crucial vector of systemic sustainability.
-In her free time, Francesca enjoys trying out new recipes for potlucks with friends, watching documentaries, and exploring New Orleans.
-She is overjoyed to call this city home and is excited to support and get to know the Crescent City Farmers Market community.
+Francesca JonesA passionate local food systems advocate, Francesca is excited to serve as the Market Manager for the Crescent City Farmers Markets.
+Having graduated from Muhlenberg College in Pennsylvania with a B.A. in both Sustainability Studies and Psychology, she believes her degrees well encompass her two greatest passions - people and the environment!
+From her very first job working on a small New Jersey family farm to researching and organizing food waste and redistribution efforts in Allentown, Pennsylvania, her work and studies have continuously informed the importance of local food systems as a crucial vector of systemic sustainability.
+In her free time, Francesca enjoys trying out new recipes for potlucks with friends, basking in the beauty of Audubon Park with a book or sudoku puzzle, and exploring New Orleans.
+She is overjoyed to call this city home and is excited to support and be a part of the Crescent City Farmers Market community.

 joseph@marketumbrella.org